Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 Function declarations of the kind we've been discussing are known as ***function prototypes*** to distinguish them from an older style of function declaration in which the parentheses are left empty.
 A prototype provides a complete description of how to call a function: how many arguments to supply. what their types should be, and what type of result will be returned.

-Incidentally, a function prototype doesn’t have to specify the names of the function’s parameters, as long as their *types* are present:
+Incidentally, a function prototype doesn't have to specify the names of the function's parameters, as long as their *types* are present:

 ```C
 double average (double, double);